 Patrick Carrigan is a parishioner at the Church of the Incarnation where he has served as a Foundation Board member and a volunteer with the youth groups.
 He is currently serving on the Parish Committee on Vocations.
 He is a Chartered Financial Analyst (CFA) and is currently Senior Vice President, Wealth Management at UBS where he is responsible for the team's investment strategy, research, portfolio design and implementation.
 Prior to that he spent 28 years at Smith Barney.
 Pat serves as Chairman of Crossfire Ministries focusing on mentoring inner city Hispanic boys.
-He is currently on the Board of Arc of North Texas.
-He has also served on the Mental Health Board in Dallas.
+Pat has served as a past Chairman of Crossfire, past Board member of Arc of North Texas, and past board member of the Mental Health Association of Dallas.